barmaley321/VagrantLab1/README.md

 # VagrantLab1
-Get Vagrant file and see what happened :)
+Get these files and see what happened :)
+(tip: use "vagrant up")